 Tenancy agreements can only be ended in accordance with the Act.
 Lessor/agents must follow the due process of the Act to end a tenancy or gain possession of the premises, or they could face penalties under the Act.
 The RTA has a free dispute resolution service.
-For more information, refer to the Dispute resolution page on the RTA website.
+Customers can request dispute resolution via RTA Web Services or by submitting a Dispute resolution request (Form 16) For more information, refer to the Dispute resolution page on the RTA website.

 Accessing RTA forms

 The RTA’s forms can be obtained electronically or in person by contacting us.